The myFutureNC Commission has been created because:

 The Commission will focus primarily on reforms and initiatives that will help close the seams between the different sectors of the educational continuum, thereby smoothing the path from Pre-K all the way through to a postsecondary credential and adults who need to come back into the educational system for additional credentials and/or degrees.
 Key questions will include:

 While questions about education funding are certainly relevant to these discussions, rather than focusing on the overall level of education funding in the state, the Commission’s work will focus on key policy levers designed to help more of North Carolina’s students earn a postsecondary credential.

 Many stakeholders were engaged in the process of identifying representatives from across the state who will bring a range of perspectives and backgrounds to these key questions.
 Each section of the education continuum from pre-kindergarten to postsecondary is represented, and participants come from every region and key industry in the state.

-The effort is being led by a team of co-chairs — Dale Jenkins, Chief Executive Officer of Medical Mutual Holdings; Andrea Smith, Chief Administrative Officer of Bank of America; and Margaret Spellings, President of the University of North Carolina.
+The effort is being led by a team of co-chairs — Dale Jenkins, Chief Executive Officer of Medical Mutual Holdings; Andrea Smith, Chief Administrative Officer of Bank of America; and Peter Hans, President of the North Carolina Community College System.